alejimgon/Protists_Survival/README.md

   <img src="images/screen_images/tittle.png" alt="Protists Survival Title" />
 </p>

-Protists Survival is an educational and arcade-style game where you play as a protist from different eukaryotic supergroups.
+Protists Survival is an educational arcade-style game where you play as a protist from different eukaryotic supergroups.
 Your goal is to survive as long as possible by collecting energy and avoiding dangers in a dynamic, scrolling environment inspired by real protist biology.

 ---